Won: Alameda County repealed the two race-based contracting programs.

 Racial set-asides in public contracting go back decades, and Debbie has seen first-hand that they’ve served as a boon to connected insiders rather than startup businesses looking to grow.

-Alameda County has two racial set asides: The Construction Compliance Program, run by the county’s Public Works Agency, imposes a 15% participation goal for minority-owned businesses for projects with bids of $100,000 or more, and the General Services Agency’s Enhanced Construction Outreach Program, for sealed bid projects that top $125,000.
+Alameda County had two racial set asides affecting contractors like Debbie.
+The Construction Compliance Program, run by the county’s Public Works Agency, imposed a 15% participation goal for minority-owned businesses for construction projects with bids of $100,000.
+Meanwhile the Enhanced Construction Outreach Program, run by the General Services Agency, did the same for sealed bid projects over $125,000.

 The U.S. Constitution’s Fourteenth Amendment and Proposition 209—a California constitutional provision—forbid racial discrimination in public contracting.
-Alameda County’s discrimination is not only plainly unconstitutional, it is also unjust, because it subverts individual opportunity in the name of set-asides for politically favored groups.
+Alameda County’s discrimination was not only plainly unconstitutional, it was also unjust, because it subverts individual opportunity in the name of set-asides for politically favored groups.

-Represented by PLF free of charge, Debbie Ferrari is fighting back.
-She is joined by Chunhua Liao, a Chinese immigrant that has led grassroots efforts to oppose racial discrimination in California, and the Californians for Equal Rights Foundation (CFER), a nonprofit advocacy organization at the forefront of defending California’s constitutional requirement of equality before the law in public contracting.
-Together, they seek to stop the county’s race-based distribution of burdens and benefits and to restore equal treatment for all contractors looking to earn a living.
+Represented by PLF free of charge, Debbie Ferrari sued the county in 2022.
+She was joined by Chunhua Liao, a Chinese immigrant that has led grassroots efforts to oppose racial discrimination in California, and the Californians for Equal Rights Foundation (CFER), a nonprofit advocacy organization at the forefront of defending California’s constitutional requirement of equality before the law in public contracting.

 What’s At Stake?